 Rivers to the Persian Gulf and Oman Sea: How Falling Freshwater Flow Threatens Marine Balance

-Unlike regions with wide estuaries and abundant rainfall, the Arabian Gulf basin and the Oman Sea coastline depend on limited and often seasonal rivers.
+Unlike regions with wide estuaries and abundant rainfall, the Persian Gulf basin and the Oman Sea coastline depend on limited and often seasonal rivers.
 These waterways—whether large river systems like the Shatt al-Arab or ephemeral wadis flowing only during rain bursts—once carried nutrients, sediments, mangrove-supporting minerals, and freshwater inflows critical to coastal ecology.

 Today, climate change, upstream damming, desalination discharges, groundwater extraction, and urban expansion have significantly reduced freshwater reaching the Gulf and the Oman Sea.
 The result is not just reduced river volume—it is a transformation in marine salinity, spawning grounds, fisheries stability, coral health, and even coastal geomorphology.